qrohlf/hci-goms-thing/Readme.md

 ## Notes

-I probably spent about an hour writing the code to generate these tables and 30 minutes building the models that give the estimates in this file.
+I probably spent about an hour writing the code to generate these tables and twenty minutes building the models that give the estimates in this file.

 The `hci-goms.rb` file (listed above) generates this file as well as an html file when `ruby hci-goms.rb` is run.